hamza-boudouche/cloud-computing-project/README.md

 to decouple the load generator's metrics of the varying state of the network as much as possible.
-- Similarly to what we did in the section [Deploying automatically the load generator in Google cloud](###Deploying-automatically-the-load-generator-in-Google-cloud), we automated the whole process (with some minor details that should still be done manually and that we will discuss later) using bash scripts.
+- Similarly to what we did in the section [Deploying automatically the load generator in Google cloud](###Deploying-automatically-the-load-generator-in-Google-cloud), we automated the whole process (with some minor details that should still be done manually that we will discuss later) using bash scripts.
 - The load generator is deployed in a distributed manner, as described in the [Locust documentation](https://docs.locust.io/en/stable/running-distributed.html).